Carbide Base Audio Isolation Feet

 Universal Stud System

-Carbide Base footers can be optionally mounted to equipment and loudspeakers using commonly available flat head machine screws.
+Carbide Base audio isolation feet can be optionally mounted to equipment and loudspeakers using commonly available flat head machine screws.
 Metric thread sizes from M4 to M10 and imperial sizes from #8-32 to 1/2″-13 can be used.
 A stainless steel jam bolt is provided to thread in behind the screw to secure it in place.
 A bolt kit including screws for 8 footers is available.

 The top of the jam bolt has a threaded hole to optionally accept a spike to point upwards for maximum coupling to the supported equipment.
 The hole can also accept the tip of a spike when used under loudspeakers.